Canal Mauri: Path

 Canal Mauri is a transbasin diversion that transports water from the Lake Titicaca watershed to the Pacific slope.
 The construction of the canals was facilitated by the gentle terrain of the Mauri River valley.
 Other infrastructure associated with the Canal Mauri are the reservoirs Paucarani (8,500,000 m3) and Condorpico (800,000 m3); they store water for Tacna and the valley and regulate water flows in the Uchusuma River.
 Laguna Casiri is an additional reservoir in the system.

 A series of diversion dams on the Quebrada Casillaco, Quebrada Chungará, Quebrada Iñuma of the Kallapuma River basin (a tributary of the Mauri) are the source of the 44.5 km long Patapujo II canal, whose final part has a construction aimed to dissipate water energy.
 This canal in turn becomes the 5 km Patapujo I canal, which also receives water from groundwater sources.
 These canals have capacities of 0.8 m3/s, they collect water from tributaries of the Mauri River to transfer it to the Uchusuma.
 In 2016 another canal named Calachaca was put into service for the same purpose, since the Patapujo canal was leaky.
 Another diversion on the Quebrada Queñuta collects its water separately in the Canal Queñuta and diverts it to the Uchusuma River.

 The canal proper starts at a diversion dam on the Uchusuma River and runs for 47.5 km (25 km of it through Chilean territory) in a rectangular canal.
 The Patapujo I canal joins it soon afterwards, and there are two gauging stations there.
 The path of the canal takes it through Chilean territory from Laguna Blanca along the Arica–La Paz railway southwestward between the mountains Tacora and Caracarani, close to the Canal Uchusuma.
 It turns around Tacora, crosses the Rio Azufre and ends close to the Peru-Chile border between the mountains Cerro Huaylillas and Cerro Tabajchuno (Paso Huaylillas Sur) into the Quebrada Vilavilani.
 It crosses the Cordillera Barroso through the 2.2 km long Huaylillas Sur tunnel, the water then enters the Quebrada Vilavilani proper.
 The Canal Mauri has a capacity of 2 m3/s.

 The Quebrada Vilavilani descends the Andes in southwestward direction, where it has several different names, and ends close to the city of Tacna into the Caplina River.
 There is a diversion on the Quebrada Vilavilani before it reaches the Caplina at Chuschuco, which gives rise to another canal also known as Canal Uchusuma.
+The water is taken from the Caplina at the Piedras Blancas and Calientes water intakes.